roblaing/erlang-webapp-howto/unit6/README.md

 });
 ```

-A more elaborate example with lots of user manipulatable objects in the web page reacting to mouse hovers etc besides clicks would
-simply involve lots of stanzas following the same basic pattern.

 To access the `<target>` when it's an `element`, as opposed to `window` or `document`, I'm going to standardise on
 `document.querySelector("CSS Selector")` which involves refreshing my memory of when to use dots, hashes, square brackets,
 and greater than signs in <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors">CSS selectors</a>.